-Designing Artix Solutions provides detailed information about describing services in Artix contracts and using Artix services to solve problems.

-- Developing Artix Applications in C++ discusses the technical aspects of programming applications using the C++ API. - Developing Artix Plug-ins with C++ discusses the technical aspects of implementing plug-ins to the Artix bus using the C++ API. - Developing Artix Applications in Java discusses the technical aspects of programming applications using the Java API. - Artix for CORBA provides detailed information on using Artix in a CORBA environment. - Artix for J2EE provides detailed information on using Artix to integrate with J2EE applications. - Artix Technical Use Cases provides a number of step-by-step examples of building common Artix solutions.
+- Building Service-Oriented Architectures with Artix provides an overview of service-oriented architectures and describes how they can be implemented using Artix. - Understanding Artix Contracts describes the components of an Artix contract.
+Special attention is paid to the WSDL extensions used to define Artix-specific payload formats and transports. - Developing Artix Applications in C++ discusses the technical aspects of programming applications using the C++ API. - Developing Advanced Artix Plug-ins in C++ discusses the technical aspects of implementing advanced plug-ins (for example, interceptors) using the C++ API. - Developing Artix Applications in Java discusses the technical aspects of programming applications using the Java API.